ChibiOS/ChibiOS/readme.txt

        those each time a new workspace is created, just import the global ChibiOS project in it.
 The configurations will appear under the Eclipse Tools menu.
-- NEW: Added an USB_CDC multi-target demo application showcasing how to manage a project with multiple target boards/devices and handle portability issues.
 - NEW: Improved the various rules.mk to handle "touching" of all included makefiles, now the makefile is no more assumed to be called "Makefile".